ptjuandi/workshop-infrastructure/README.md

 ```shell
 export FHIR_PORT="$(kubectl get services/fhir-server -o go-template='{{(index .spec.ports 0).nodePort}}')"
 ```
-- Then we can check if doing a curl to the Patient endpoints returns __200__ http code
+- Then we can check if doing a curl to the Patient endpoints returns __200__ http code.
+If you're using something different than Docker Desktop k8s enviroment, you may encounter that "localhost" is not the ip to access the cluster.

 ```shell
 curl "http://localhost:$FHIR_PORT/fhir/Patient" -X GET -sS -o /dev/null -w "%{http_code}\n"
 ```